samsquire/assembly/README.md

 Communication pattern
 Do these tasks as fast as you can, from any thread.

+send to one thread
+send to any thread

 select http_request from http_requests where url = /signup

 insert into event table